 Note: Before going diving with asthma you shall always get consent form a Licensed Physician, preferably who specializes in asthma or diving.

-Just like with all divers, the individual health of the person must be taken into consideration before determining whether scuba diving is a safe option.
+Just like any scuba diver planning each and every dive, the individual health of the person must be taken into consideration before determining whether scuba diving is a safe option.
 For the most part, those in good physical shape who struggle only with asthma can learn to dive safely.

-Here are a few things to be aware of when diving with asthma as well as the necessary steps taken to determine whether diving is right for you.
+Here are a few things to be aware of when diving with asthma as well as the necessary steps to take to determine whether diving is right for you.

 Why is Diving with Asthma Dangerous?

 To fully understand the situation at hand, you must first understand why asthma causes such serious complications when diving.

 Asthma causes the airway to become constricted in response to certain situations or stimuli.
 Extreme stress and anxiety are major causes of asthma attacks.
 Essentially the person’s airways constrict to such a point that breathing is nearly impossible as air is unable to move throughout the lungs.
 The person has to work extremely hard to be able to inhale and exhale.